SciRuby/rubex/docs/reference.md

 title: Reference
 ---

-# Rubex (RUBy EXtension Language)

-Rubex is a language designed to keep you happy even when writing C extension.
+Rubex (RUBy EXtension Language) is a language designed to keep you happy even when writing C extension.

 # Table of Contents
 <!-- MarkdownTOC autolink="true" bracket="round" depth="3"-->